Skip to content

 The time in seconds to expire the cache entries since they were added to the cache.

-This parameter could be also configured by setting DQO_CACHE_EXPIRE_AFTER_SECONDS environment variable.
+This parameter can also be configured by setting the DQO_CACHE_EXPIRE_AFTER_SECONDS environment variable.

 --dqo.cache.file-lists-limit